storyprotocol/documentation/docs/Developers/tutorials/protect-dalle-ai-generated-images.md

 ## 3. Set up your IP Metadata

-View the [IPA Metadata Standard](doc:ipa-metadata-standard) and construct your metadata for your IP.
+View the [📝 IPA Metadata Standard](doc:ipa-metadata-standard) and construct your metadata for your IP.
 Back in the `main.ts` file, properly format your metadata as shown below:

 ```javascript main.ts
 import OpenAI from 'openai'